5.1 Price Elasticity of Demand and Price Elasticity of Supply

 5.4 Elasticity in Areas Other Than Price

-Elasticity is a general term, referring to percentage change of one variable divided by percentage change of a related variable that can be applied to many economic connections.
+Elasticity is a general term, that reflects responsiveness.
+It refers to the change of one variable divided by the percentage change of a related variable that we can apply to many economic connections.
 For instance, the income elasticity of demand is the percentage change in quantity demanded divided by the percentage change in income.
 The cross-price elasticity of demand is the percentage change in the quantity demanded of a good divided by the percentage change in the price of another good.
 Elasticity applies in labor markets and financial capital markets just as it does in markets for goods and services.
 The wage elasticity of labor supply is the percentage change in the quantity of hours supplied divided by the percentage change in the wage.
 The elasticity of savings with respect to interest rates is the percentage change in the quantity of savings divided by the percentage change in interest rates.